abhishek-ub/libc4life/README.md

 MIT

 ### support
-Thanks to a permanently messed up spine, and a lack of patience for authorities and profit driven jerks; I'm mostly unemployed these days.
-The good news is that it frees a lot of time for thinking, coding and sharing.
-Any assistance with solving the rest of the equation would be most appreciated.
+Thanks to a permanently messed up spine, and a lack of patience with the kind of work/ing conditions typically offered; I'm mostly unemployed these days.
+The good news is that it frees a lot of time for thinking, coding and communicating.
+Any assistance with solving the rest of that equation is most appreciated.

 https://www.paypal.me/codr4life